fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/Other/ArrayManipulation/ArrayManipulation.md

 ## Notes
 The key elements of this workflow are the Concat and ToArray nodes from the Reactive package.
 Concat produces a flat sequence of values with the individual elements of an array, while ToArray composes an array out of a flat sequence of values (insofar as that sequence terminates).
+Mastering these two nodes is key to understanding this example.